afids/afids-protocol-old/content/docs/afids_protocol/human_protocol.md

 **Acronym:** IMS

 * Click to jump to AC landmark and place using the sagittal view
-* Using the coronal view get to the midpoint between the mamillary bodies.
+* Midpoint between the mamillary bodies; place at the border of the grey matter
-* Remember to place at the border of the grey matter.
-Refine this using axial view where border is most clear.
+* Refine placement using axial and coronal views.

 <a href="../img/human/11_IMS.png" target="_blank">![](../img/human/11_IMS.png)</a>